-AccessApplied provides educational counselors and financial services professionals with the resources they need to help students, parents and clients understand all aspects of college costs and financial aid.
+AccessApplied provides counselors with the resources they need to help students and parents understand all aspects of college affordability and financial aid.

-Developed by financial aid and college affordability experts, our College Affordability Program (CAP™) provides a comprehensive portfolio of resources translates every important topic relating to college affordability and financial aid into language that is easy to understand.
+Developed by college financial aid experts, the site provides a comprehensive portfolio of resources that translate every important topic relating to college affordability and financial aid into language that is easy to understand.
 Our webinar curriculum offers live Q & A sessions that protect the privacy of students and parents who have sensitive questions and who would be hesitant to ask these questions in a room filled with their friends and neighbors.

 We are confident that the site provides parents and students with the tools and the knowledge needed to maximize their financial aid opportunities and to identify colleges that will be a financial fit for the family.

 Jim Briggs spent 35 years providing financial aid and tax training to thousands of college financial aid officers at hundreds of different colleges.

 He also worked extensively with many of these colleges to help them refine the information they used to award their financial aid.
 He was retained by the financial aid offices at many colleges to review complicated financial aid cases in order to ensure that families were awarded all of the aid they were entitled to receive.